renatalantos/Quizzler-Javascript/README.md

 ### During the game
 * See the number of games played in the session.
 This is displayed in the "Number of games" window in the "Your information" section once a game is started.
 * See how many questions are there left to answer.
-This information is displayed in the "Current question" window in the "Your information" section., where current questions are shown as current question / 15.
+This information is displayed in the "Current question" window in the "Your information" section, where current questions are shown as current question / 15.
 * Keep track of their score.
 This information is displayed "Current score" window in the "Your information" section.
 Score increments by 100.
 * Get from one question to the next.
 This is supported by the "Next" button.
 * Receive immediate feedback whether the answer they gave was correct or incorrect.
 This feature is implemented by the answer button turning green/red depending on correct/incorrect answer.
 Also, a message is displayed "Correct! +100 points" if answer is correct and "Incorrect!
 0 points" if answer is incorrect.